 "Due Monday 50,000 Words on What You Did Last Summer," an essay surely to evoke other unpleasant dreams I still have about school.
-You know the ones...you lose the combination to your locker that you can’t even find.
-You forgot to attend class all semester except for that unfortunate sans clothing day.
+You know the ones...you lose the combination to your locker that you can’t even find, or you forgot to attend class all semester except for those unfortunate sans clothing days.
 Luckily, 50,000 words or less is just a marginally useful estimate of how many words a “typical” ballpoint can write before running dry.
-But, let’s assume your fascinating disquisition does indeed exhaust the refill of your favorite ballpoint pen.
+But let’s assume your fascinating disquisition does indeed exhaust the once boundless promise of your favorite ballpoint pen.
 Which of the many International Organization for Standardization (ISO) recognized refills do you need?
 Despite your doubts that the acronym should be IOS, not ISO, you can rest assured I know what I'm talking about most of the time.

-Another fairly common ballpoint refill is the “Cross style” refill.
+Another fairly common ballpoint pen refill is the C1 or “Cross style” refill.
 It’s only found in twist ballpoint pens.
 This refill has a very distinctive elongated shape with a threaded plastic back end that screws into the pen transmission.
 This eliminates an internal spring prone to be lost and then found by the vacuum cleaner.
 Some of the many brands you may encounter are Cross, Monteverde, Sheaffer, and Schneider.